 Why Low Demand Parenting Is Not Permissive Parenting

-getting started low demand parenting foundations Feb 10, 2023
+blog getting started low demand parenting foundations Feb 10, 2023

 Many of us fear being too "permissive."
 It's rarely defined clearly, but always lurks.
 In 1966, Diana Baumrind defined three prototypical parenting styles in the journal Child Development: authoritarian, authoritative and permissive.
 She defined "permissive parenting" as being nurturing and warm, but reluctant to impose limits or set boundaries.
 Baumrind stated that permissive parents don't closely monitor their children's behavior or use rules or standards of behavior and perceive them as equals.
 She declared that this style of parenting has the worst outcomes of all three.
 (She also held the controversial belief that corporeal punishment wasn't harmful to children.)